Ben Stiller

-Early life
+Early life and education

-Benjamin Edward Meara Stiller was born on November 30, 1965, in New York City and raised on the Upper West Side.
-His father, comedian and actor Jerry Stiller, was from a Jewish family that emigrated from Poland and Galicia in Central Europe.
+Benjamin Edward Meara Stiller was born on November 30, 1965, in New York City and raised on the Upper West Side of Manhattan.
+His father, comedian and actor Jerry Stiller, was born to Ashkenazi Jewish parents that had emigrated from Galicia in Poland.
 His mother, actress and comedian Anne Meara, who was from an Irish Catholic background, converted to Reform Judaism after marrying his father.
-While they "were never a very religious family", they celebrated both Hanukkah and Christmas, and Stiller had a Bar Mitzvah.
+While they "were never a very religious family", they celebrated both Hanukkah and Christmas, and Stiller had a bar mitzvah.

 His parents frequently took him on the sets of their appearances, including The Mike Douglas Show when he was 6.
 He considered his childhood unusual, stating: "In some ways, it was a show-business upbringing—a lot of traveling, a lot of late nights—not what you'd call traditional."
 His older sister, Amy, has appeared in many of his productions, including Reality Bites, DodgeBall: A True Underdog Story, and Zoolander.
 Stiller displayed an early interest in filmmaking and made Super 8 movies with his sister and friends.

 At age 9, Stiller made his acting debut as a guest on his mother's short-lived television series, Kate McShane.
 In the late 1970s, he performed with the New York City troupe NYC's First All Children's Theater, playing several roles, including the title role in Clever Jack and the Magic Beanstalk.
 After being inspired by the television show Second City Television while in high school, Stiller realized that he wanted to get involved with sketch comedy.
 During his high school years, he was also the drummer of the post-punk band Capital Punishment, which released the studio album Roadkill in 1982.
 The band's bassist, Peter Swann, went on to become a judge on the Arizona Court of Appeals, serving from 2008 until 2022.
 The band reunited in 2018 to release a new EP, titled This is Capital Punishment, for Record Store Day.
 The current status of the band is unknown.

 Stiller attended The Cathedral School of St. John the Divine and graduated from the Calhoun School in New York in 1983.
 He started performing on the cabaret circuit as opening act to the cabaret siren Jadin Wong.
 Stiller then enrolled as a film student at the University of California, Los Angeles.
 After nine months, Stiller left school to move back to New York City.
 He made his way through acting classes, auditioning and trying to find an agent.